HaloZero/FEWD_Curriculum_33/Week_06_Intro_jQuery/12_jQuery/slides.md

 jQuery is a cross-browser JavaScript library designed to simplify the client-side scripting of HTML.

-In other words, jQuery combines a lot of things in the background to make writing functions and doing commands a lot easier.
+In other words, jQuery provides a way of writing DOM manipulation functions a lot easier.

 ---